Wife, nurse’s assistant, grandmother

 A Little About Me

-I’ve been married to my husband Rich for over 40 years, and we have three grown children.
+I’ve been married to my husband Rich for 42 years, and we have three grown children.
 I work in a gynecologist’s office as an assistant to the nurse; going into the medical field just felt natural to me.
 I love it, and I love helping people.

 Comprehending Breast Cancer